 Because bacteria is the biggest enemy of preserves, it’s a good idea to use baby bottle sterilizer on anything you’ll use and then put them away until needed – at which point follow your usual sterilization routine when making the preserves.

-The old saying hold good, failing to plan is planning to fail – so make sure you have everything ready and your winter bounty will dried, canned, frozen and in jars before you know it.
+The old saying holds good, failing to plan is planning to fail – so make sure you have everything ready and your winter bounty will dry, canned, frozen and in jars before you know it.